Dunkirk, Maryland

 Dunkirk is a census-designated place (CDP) in Calvert County, Maryland, United States.
 The population was 2,521 at the 2010 census.

+It is the northernmost community in Calvert County and is the main commerce area for northern Calvert County.

 Geography

 Dunkirk is located in northwestern Calvert County at (38.713499, −76.670070).
 Its western border is the Patuxent River, which is also the Prince George's County line.
 Maryland Route 4 passes through the center of Dunkirk, leading northwest 10 mi to Upper Marlboro and south 14 mi to Prince Frederick, the Calvert County seat.
 Downtown Washington, D.C., is 25 mi to the northwest.

 According to the United States Census Bureau, the Dunkirk CDP has a total area of 19.0 km2, of which 17.1 km2 is land and 1.9 km2, or 10.21%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Dunkirk has a humid subtropical climate, abbreviated "Cfa" on climate maps.